We receive approximately 400,000 calls each year, and around 85,000 of these are emergency 999 calls.

 - Carry out necessary intelligence checks on police databases to support that deployment.

-- Ring you back if necessary to gain further information before the officers arrive.
+- At times they may ring you back to gain further information before the officers arrive.

 Where attendance is not deemed necessary, we will deal with some calls over the phone.
 The Incident Resolution Team (IRT) and the Crime Management Bureau (CMB) may record a crime report over the phone.
 This will depend on the nature of what you are reporting.